ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-on-arm-1.md

 }
 ```

-The resulting assembly output where we only handle sizes multiple of 16 is the following:
+The resulting assembly output only handles sizes that are multiple of 16:

 ```as
 dotprod: